blinkinput/blinkinput-ios/README.md

 # BlinkOCR SDK for real time text recognition

-BlinkOCR SDK is a state-of-the-art OCR product for mobile devices.
+BlinkOCR SDK is a state-of-the-art OCR module for mobile devices.
 It's OCR technology is optimized specifically for mobile devices and architectures.
 This allows faster results and lower error rate than regular desktop-based OCR software.
 BlinkOCR features:

 - integrated camera management
 - integrated **text parsing** feature for fields like IBANs, prices, email addresses, urls, and many more!